Program of Excellence

 Hometown: Kelowna, B.C.

-Martell has 16 years experience as a full-time strength and conditioning coach, and specializes in helping athletes take their games to the next level.
+Martell has worked with the British Columbia Elite Hockey League’s Okanagan Rockets for nine seasons, and currently serves as the program's strength and conditioning coach.
+He has 17 years of experience as a full-time strength and conditioning coach and specializes in helping athletes take their games to the next level.

-Originally from Kelowna, Martell played four years of junior hockey split between the Sicamous Eagles of the Kootenay International Junior Hockey League during the 2000-01 season and the Notre Dame Hounds of the Saskatchewan Junior Hockey League from 2002-2004.
-He also played professional hockey in the United States, Netherlands and Germany from 2010-2017.
+Originally from Kelowna, Martell played four years of junior hockey, split between the Sicamous Eagles of the Kootenay International Junior Hockey League during the 2000–01 season, and the Notre Dame Hounds of the Saskatchewan Junior Hockey League from 2002–2004.
+He also played professional hockey in the United States, the Netherlands, and Germany from 2010–2017.

 A graduate of Castleton State University (NCAA III) in Vermont, Martell obtained a Bachelor’s degree in Exercise Science and played on the men’s hockey team for three seasons.